When creating characters we already know we need to make them memorable, interesting, diverse and avoid those nasty stereotypes.

 There is a reason writers create character profiles.
-One, to help us stay consistent and remember that Jenny was left handed in chapter one, so need to make sure to stick with that handedness throughout.
+One, to help us stay consistent and remember that, for example, Jenny was left-handed in chapter one, so need to make sure to stick with that handedness throughout.

 People see the world differently, they act and react differently because of their upbringings, background and experiences.

 Don’t feel that each character voice has to be so different.
 Remember you should have built up their appearance and mannerisms, all of this will help to develop their character.
 The voice is just another aspect.

 Maybe they have a lilt in their voice, maybe they use a lot of similies or analogies when they talk, maybe they drift off onto tangents and ramble, maybe they use harsh swear words or never swear.

 Another good way to catch voice, is to make sure the character is reacting and speaking how they should in situations.

 Example: If you have a heavily pious character, have you made them say something out of character when they are angry?
 Could this be what you might say in that situation, instead of them?
 Is that how you would react?

 You need to catch those moments where you, the author, end up slipping into the cracks.

 A Separate Edit